blocknative/sdk/README.md

   counterParty: String, // address of the counterparty of the transaction when watching an account
   direction: String, // the direction of the transaction in relation to the account that is being watched ("incoming" or "outgoing")
   watchedAddress: String, // the address of the account being watched
-  replaceHash: String // if a speedup or cancel status, this will be the hash of the original transaction }
+  replaceHash: String, // if a speedup or cancel status, this will be the hash of the original transaction
+  asset: String, // the asset that was transfered
+  contractCall: { // if transaction was a contract call otherwise undefined
+    contractAddress: String,
+    contractType: String,
+    methodName: String,
+    params: {
+      // params that the contract method was called with }
+  }
+}
 ```